Epic laptop deal takes $250 off the Asus VivoBook 15 OLED with Intel 11th Gen CPU

 One thing about the VivoBook 15 OLED, it has plenty of ports.
 You get a USB 3.2 Gen 1 Type-A port, USB 3.2 Gen 1 Type-C port, two USB 2.0 Type-A ports and an HDMI 1.4 port.
 Additionally, it has a headphone/mic combo jack, and a micro SD 4.0 card reader on board.

 At $250 off, the Asus VivoBook 15 OLED is an incredible value for the price.
-It's a wise choice if you're looking for a sub-$200 all-around laptop.
+It's a wise choice if you're looking for a sub-$700 all-around laptop.